-- 21. Hazing, any action required of or imposed on current or potential members of an organization or group which, regardless of location of the incident or consent of the participants(s): (a) produces or is reasonably likely to produce bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, humiliation or ridicule; or (b) compels an individual to participate in any activity which is illegal, perverse or publicly indecent or contrary to University rules, regulations or policies, or which is known by the compelling person(s) to be contrary to the individual's moral or religious beliefs. - 22.
-Clubs, organizations, societies or similarly organized groups in or recognized by the University and/or ASEWU are subject to the same standards as are individuals in the University community.
+- (10) Hazing.
+Any action required of or imposed on current or potential members of an organization or group which, regardless of location of the incident or consent of the participant(s): - (a) Produces or is reasonably likely to produce bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, humiliation or ridicule; or - (b) Compels an individual to participate in any activity which is illegal, perverse or publicly indecent or contrary to university rules, regulations or policies, or which is known by the compelling person(s) to be contrary to the individual's moral or religious beliefs.